playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 > Unlike most instances of `inject` usage, we have to use `as MyErrorHandler`, otherwise TypeScript does not know about the new `hadError` property we just set.

+> Despite this code working well to display a fallback UI in most error throwing scenarios, the `ErorrHandler` service can't prevent the rendering error caused by `constructor` errors.
+As a result, if you want to display a UI fallback for those errors, you'll need to either [implement a somewhat complex bit of code or wait for Angular to implement the functionality itself.](https://github.com/angular/angular/issues/51941)

 ## Vue

 Because we still have full access to our component's state within `onErrorCaptured`, we can change a `ref` from `false` to `true` to keep track of if an error occurred.